writethedocs/www/docs/conf/atlantic/2024/cfp-email-templates.rst

    Most of the hard work is behind you, and you can settle in and enjoy the conference 😊, but before you relax entirely, please:

-   ○ register your free [Venuless speaker ticket]({{cfp_variables['ticket']}}) -- the entire conference is held in Venuless, from writing day on Sunday, all talks, unconference sessions, chat, etc.
+   ○ register your free [Venueless speaker ticket]({{cfp_variables['ticket']}}) -- the entire conference is held in Venueless, from writing day on Sunday, all talks, unconference sessions, chat, etc.

    ○ schedule an [audio-visual check]({{cfp_variables['calendly']}}) with me **at least the day before** your talk, but ideally Sunday.
-This helps me know you're around 😉 and logged in to Venuless, and lets us clear up any audio or visual issues before your Q&A. We recommend you do this even if you're confident about your setup.
-The audio-visual checks happen in a private Venuless room.
+This helps me know you're around 😉 and logged in to Venueless, and lets us clear up any audio or visual issues before your Q&A. We recommend you do this even if you're confident about your setup.
+The audio-visual checks happen in a private Venueless room.

    Remember, all Q&A sessions **start straight after your talk**, in the Speaker Q&A session not the 'main stage' (the Monday and Tuesday Q&A sessions have different URLs).